 - Withdrawal from friends and family

 Having a Conversation

 If you are worried about your friend, suggest that the two of you meet someplace private to discuss your concerns openly in a caring, supportive way.
 If you are nervous, it may help to rehearse what you want to say beforehand.
-Be honest with your friend, and share your memories of some specific examples of when you were concerned about her eating or exercise behaviors.
+Be honest with your friend, and share your memories of some specific examples of when you were concerned about their eating or exercise behaviors.
 Avoid being accusatory, or blaming your friend for their actions.
-If your friend is open to seeking professional help, offer to go with her to find medical care or counseling or just research the issue more online.
-Remember that this is ultimately her decision.
+If your friend is open to seeking professional help, offer to go with them to find medical care or counseling or just research the issue more online.
+Remember that this is ultimately their decision.

 Know Your Limits

 It is possible that your friend will deny having any problem or may even be defensive, and it is your role as a friend to listen and remain supportive.
-Remind yourself that by approaching her and voicing your concerns, you have already made progress.
+Remind yourself that by approaching them and voicing your concerns, you have already made progress.
 It is easy to feel overwhelmed by a friend's situation, and if you are stressed, it might be useful to seek counseling or professional support yourself.
 Be careful not overlook your own well being for the sake of your friend.